 - Academic and professional development

 If you’re looking to pursue a career in academia or just to hone your research skills, we can support you to develop your academic practice through our extensive range of workshops, events and one-to-one support.
-Our Masters Skills Programme (MSP) and Research Student Skills Programme (RSSP) allow you to learn at your own pace and choose the options that suit you best.
+Our Masters Skills Programme (MSP) and Research Student Skills Programme (RSSP) and Transferable skills programme allow you to learn at your own pace and choose the options that suit you best.